Skip to Main Content

 In addition to building trust, businesses must prepare for what the new year has in store: What are the best ways to improve the customer experience using data?
 Will customers continue to interact in the same ways?
 How can companies increase revenue while customers’ belts are tightening?

-Three big moves to fuel success in 2023
+Three big moves to fuel success with the help of a first-party data strategy

-Rather than sitting and waiting to find out answers, we believe businesses can take steps now to invest in the right places to emerge stronger in 2023.
+Rather than sitting and waiting to find out answers, businesses can take steps now to invest in the right places to emerge stronger in the future.
 These are the big three:

 Monetize data to add new revenue streams

-It’s time to find new ways to unlock revenue in the face of today’s economic headwinds.
-The cookieless future is pushing companies to maximize the value of what they already have—first-party data.
+It’s time to find new ways to unlock revenue in the face of economic headwinds.
+The cookieless future is pushing companies to maximize the value of what they already have: first-party data.
 Businesses can monetize both their onsite digital and physical properties and their offsite experiences using first-party data.

 Leading businesses are developing media networks to monetize data.
 For instance, Marriott launched its own media network, an omnichannel cross-platform advertising solution that enables curated content experiences and tailored offerings to customers throughout their travel journeys.
 Other brands can tap into Marriott’s data about guest travel behavior to place more targeted ads that reach a specific customer segment.
 Insights garnered from Marriott’s 164 million Marriott Bonvoy loyalty program members power the platform.

-Creating media networks isn’t the only way to monetize data; opportunities include loyalty programs, data marketplace, partner supply chain and other enterprise optimizations.
+Media networks are projected to be worth more than $230 billion by 2030, but they aren’t the only way to monetize data; opportunities include loyalty programs, data marketplaces, partner supply chain data sharing and other enterprise optimizations.

 For example, quick-service restaurants (QSRs) can use loyalty program data to deliver personalized experiences that pique appetites and drive basket size on mobile apps.
 Hospitality companies can use what they know about customer preferences to tailor travel packages, personalize hotel amenities and share relevant deals and advertisements at the right time via the right channel.

 People also like it when companies use their data to deliver better experiences.
-We found that 42% of U.S. consumers surveyed say they like it when companies provide product recommendations based on their shopping history.[4]
+Publicis Sapient research revealed 42 percent of U.S. consumers surveyed say they like it when companies provide product recommendations based on their shopping history.

 Pie chart indicating 42%